 Become a Volunteer

 This flexible opportunity allows volunteers to choose what days work for them without scheduling in advance.
 Ongoing training will be provided by the Center’s conservation staff.
 Volunteers are asked to dress for the weather, wear thick, long pants, sturdy shoes or boots, and clothes and shoes that can get dirty and wet.
-COVID-19 safety guidelines will be followed, including working in small groups, practicing physical distancing, and wearing masks or cloth face coverings when physical distancing cannot be observed.
+COVID-19 safety guidelines will be followed.